Bedrock-OSS/bedrock-wiki-legacy/guide/understanding-json.md

 # Understanding JSON

-JSON is a simple "language" that is used for lots of things in Computer Science... including making Minecraft Bedrock Addons!
-If you have never heard of json before, you are encourage to read through [this tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-json).
+JSON is a simple "language" that is used for lots of things in Computer Science...
+Including making Minecraft Bedrock Addons!
+If you have never heard of JSON before, you are encouraged to read through [this tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-json).
 It will teach you everything you need to know about writing valid JSON files.

 ## Valid JSON

-The important thing to remember when writing JSON is that it must be *completely error free*, or it it won't work at all.
+The important thing to remember when writing JSON is that it must be *completely error free*, or it won't work at all.
 Even one wrong character, or one extra comma will cause the entire file to fail.
-For this reason, its super important you write valid json.
+For this reason, it's super important you write valid JSON.

-We can use an online tool called [json lint](https://jsonlint.com/) to tell us whether our json is valid.
-Simply paste your code into the website, and press `Validate Json`.
+We can use an online tool called [json lint](https://jsonlint.com/) to tell us whether our JSON is valid.
+Simply paste your code into the website, and press `Validate JSON`.
 You will get a response indicating whether your code is correct or not, as well as the location and type of any errors.

 ## Data Structures

-In json, data can be written in a number of formats.
+In JSON, data can be written in a number of formats.
 Each format is specialized for the kind of data it wants to represent.
 Here are the structures we have available:

 | Name   | Example  | Explanation                            |
 |--------|----------|----------------------------------------|